Aspidura guentheri: Description

 The head of A. guentheri is indistinct from the neck, and the body is cylindrical.
 The dorsum is brown, mottled with dark brown.
 The forehead is dark, and a pale neck band is present.
 Running down the back are three rows of dark spots, one vertebral row and two lateral rows.
-The venter is light brown.
+The ventral side is light brown.

 Scalation

 A. guentheri has the following scalation.
 The dorsal scales are in 17 rows at midbody.
 One preocular is present.
 There are two postoculars, only the upper in contact with the parietal.
-The ventrals number 101-116, and the subcaudals 19-26 (M.A.
-Smith 1943).
+The ventrals number 101-116, and the subcaudals 19-26.

 Ecology

-Diet of A. guentheri comprises mainly earthworms.
+The diet of A. guentheri comprises mainly earthworms.

 Reproduction

 A. guentheri is oviparous.
 Clutches of one to three eggs are laid.